 Why Should I Use Version Control in Project Management Software?

 Projects typically result in the creation of a lot of documents, from project reports to deliverables.
-By using project management software with version control, or version management, you can effectively and efficiently track and control changes to these documents directly within your software.
+By using project management software with version control, or version management, you can efficiently track and control changes to these documents directly within your software.

 Version control can also apply to other files, such as videos and images, as well as software and any other deliverables that have multiple iterations.